perrich/shared-resource-lock-website/README.md

  * _app_
  * _dist_
  * _vendor_
-2. modify the _app/db.json_ file
+2. modify the _app/config.json_ file
+3. _dist_ should be the web site root directory
-3. that's all!
+4. that's all!